 A SPECIAL MESSAGE TO OUR PATIENTS REGARDING CORONAVIRUS, COVID-19

-- When patients make or confirm appointments, we ask the following questions, and if it applies to you, we will reschedule your appointment:
+- Pre-Appointment COVID-19 Questions: When patients make or confirm appointments, we ask the following questions.
+If any of them are affirmative, we will reschedule your appointment:

 - Do you currently have, or have you had a fever (>100.4F) within the last 14 days?